Diversity makes marketing sense to discover ways to increase website traffic without SEO (search engine optimization).

-I bet if you’ll ever return to this site after your first visit.
-You probably want your visitors to return to your website whenever they need something related to your blog topic?
+I bet you’ll never return to this site after your first visit.
+You probably want your visitors to return to your website whenever they need something related to your blog topic.

-So give them the best of experience while using your site.
+So, give them the best experience while using your site.

-If you take care of certain small things on your website.
-The bigger things will start to happen that will improve your overall search engine visibility and improve ranking.
+Suppose you take care of certain small things on your website.
+The bigger things will start to happen that will improve your overall search engine visibility and ranking.

-You can actually drive website traffic without SEO.
-Though like I said earlier in this post, organic search engine traffic is the king of them all when it comes to targeted traffic that converts.
+You can drive website traffic without SEO.
+As I said in this post, organic search engine traffic is king when targeted traffic converts.

-So don’t neglect it, by all means, you’re going to need it.
+So don’t neglect it; by all means, you will need it.